kevinmuchene/responsive-contact-form/README.md

 ### ADA-COMPLIANT CONTACT FORM
 This project is a responsive, ADA-compliant web application that allows users to input their personal information, select their country of birth from a dynamically populated dropdown, and view a confirmation message upon submission.
-It was built as a time-limited challenge, focusing on clean code, accessibility, and user-friendliness.
+It was built focusing on clean code, accessibility, and user-friendliness.

 ## Features
 **Responsive Design**: The layout is optimized for both desktop and mobile screens using Tailwind CSS.